DOS stands for Disk Operating System and it is a command line

 New-DOS (not to be confused with NEWDOS or NewDOS) is

-proprietary MS-DOS clone in German with command line tools via
+clone in German with command line tools via built-in menus and

-NewDos/80 (not to be confused with New-DOS or NEWDOS) is another MS-DOS clone.
+NewDOS (not to be confused with New-DOS or NEWDOS) is

 NEWDOS